containernetworking/cni/README.md

 # Community Sync Meeting

 There is a community sync meeting for users and developers every 1-2 months.
-The next meeting will help on a Google Hangout and the link is in the [agenda](https://docs.google.com/document/d/10ECyT2mBGewsJUcmYmS8QNo1AcNgy2ZIe2xS7lShYhE/edit?usp=sharing) (Notes from previous meeting are also in this doc).
+The next meeting will be held on a Google Hangout and the link is in the [agenda](https://docs.google.com/document/d/10ECyT2mBGewsJUcmYmS8QNo1AcNgy2ZIe2xS7lShYhE/edit?usp=sharing) (Notes from previous meeting are also in this doc).

 The next meeting will be held on *Wednesday, January 30th, 2019* at *4:00pm UTC / 11:00am EDT / 8:00am PDT* [Add to Calendar](https://www.worldtimebuddy.com/?qm=1&lid=100,5,2643743,5391959&h=100&date=2019-01-30&sln=16-17).